2022-2032 Foundation Operating Agreement

 As with contract liability, the directors and officers are not liable for the torts of other officers, directors, employees or agents of the Foundation unless the person participated in or authorized the conduct constituting the tort.
 As an example, if one of your employees negligently injures another person without your participation or authorization, you are not personally responsible although the Foundation may be.

 However, even the Foundation ordinarily would not be responsible for willful misconduct of a director, officer, employee or agent.
 The Foundation should carry adequate liability insurance to protect itself against losses arising out of torts.
-Liability insurance to protect the individual directors and officers is also prudent, I have been told by Foundation officials that the Foundation carries both types of insurance.
+Liability insurance to protect the individual directors and officers is also prudent, I have been told by Foundation officials that the Foundation carries both types of insurance. - THE CALIFORNIA NONPROFIT INTEGRITY ACT

 California’s Nonprofit Integrity Act (the “Act”) applies to any "charitable corporation or any legal entity holding property for charitable purposes.”
 “Charitable purpose” under California law includes the advancement of education, as well as other purposes that are beneficial to the community.
 The Foundation attempts to conduct its activities in full accordance with the Act.